 Are you unsure what phrases to use to share your child's adoption story with them?
 Do you feel uncomfortable when your child starts to ask questions?
 Do you have an open adoption that, at times, complicates the conversations you are having?
 Join us for a group of adoptive parents who are in the early stages of talking to their children about their adoption stories.

-This group is designed to be both educational and supportive.
+This 3-week time-limited group is designed to be both educational and supportive.
 You'll leave with greater confidence in having conversations with your child, tools to use in the conversations and a feeling that you are not alone!

 Be the Bridge: